onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 God is the alignment protocol
 God is the conscious alignment protocol

-> "God is a human invented symbol is my belief - it's our most powerful symbol - it carries with it awe, reverence, respect.
-I propose to steal it with love." - [Stuart Kauffman](https://youtu.be/EjQCaC7JSMY?t=3931)

-> "We no longer need the Creator God - we just need creativity." - [Gordon Kaufman](https://youtu.be/EjQCaC7JSMY?t=4035)

-> "The universe began about fifteen billion years ago, in almost absolute simplicity, and it's been getting more and more complex ever since.
-This movement from the simple to the complex is built into the web and weave of the universe, and it's called the tendency toward complexity.
-We're the products of this complexification, and so are the birds, and the bees, and the trees, and the stars, and even the galaxies of stars...
-Okay, the final or ultimate complexity - the place where all this complexity is going - is what, or who, we might call God.
-And anything that promotes, enhances, or accelerates this movement toward God is good.
-Anything that inhibits, impedes, or prevents it is evil." - [Gregory David Roberts](https://www.consciousevolution.co.uk/blog/what-is-the-meaning-of-life#:~:text=The%20universe%20began,it%20is%20evil.)

 As long as there’s an argument to have a CIA we’ve not reached sustainability.

 God is a mechanism and a direction.
 God is alignment.
 God is consequence capture.
 God is integrated information.
 God is connectedness.
 God is consciousness.

-> "I suspect that we can reconstruct the concept of God as an entirely rational concept, as a global optimum of transcendent (emergent collective) agency, affording a space of justifiable vantage points that allow judging between the available event trajectories." - [Joscha Bach](https://twitter.com/Plinz/status/1729067903457366325)

 God allows us to ask the question “What is my purpose” and then get an option along with a path for how to get there.
 You can get multiple options that are personalized to you